 Fleeing and Eluding a Police Officer

-For fleeing to elude crimes charged under Florida Statute § 316.1935(1), the following three elements must be proven beyond all reasonable doubt at trial:
+In Pinellas County, FL, a person can be arrested for fleeing to elude crimes charged under Florida Statute § 316.1935(1).
+In those cases, the following three elements must be proven beyond all reasonable doubt at trial:

-1. The defendant was operating a vehicle upon a street or highway in Florida.
+1. The defendant was operating a vehicle upon a street or highway in Pinellas County, Florida.

 2. A duly authorized law enforcement officer ordered the defendant to stop or remain stopped.